How Much Car Can I Afford? What the Calculators Won’t Tell You | YNAB

 Run an Affordability Experiment

 If your car is not dead yet, you’ve got some time for a very cool little experiment.
 This is the best kind of experiment because there is literally no downside.
 None.
-And it will give you all the information about that monthly payment to satiate your appetite for accurate numbers and soothe your emotions too.
+And it will give you all the information about that monthly payment amount to satiate your appetite for accurate numbers and soothe your emotions, too.
 This is not a quick car affordability calculator, but run this experiment and you’ll make your purchase with total confidence.

 Each month for the next three months, I want you to take out $400 and set it aside for a hypothetical monthly car payment.
 You’re going to experiment with this monthly loan payment and see how it fits in your life.
 Maybe you take this out in cash, or move money to a separate savings account.
-If you use YNAB, it’s as easy as creating a category in your budget for the new car payment and adding a monthly funding target for $400.
+If you use YNAB, it’s as easy as creating a category in your budget for the new car payment and adding a monthly funding target of $400.

 Do not buy the car.